-Loss comes in a variety of forms: loss of health, loss of a job, death of a loved one, death of a relationship, loss of innocence, a home, and the list goes on.
-Based on contemporary understandings of the nature of personal and interpersonal loss and the ways people integrate loss and grief into their lives, a counselor can tend to the uniqueness of each griever’s experiences.
+Loss comes in a variety of forms: loss of health, loss of a job, death of a loved one, death of a relationship, loss of innocence, loss of a home, and the list goes on.
+Based on contemporary understandings of the nature of personal and interpersonal loss, and the ways people integrate loss and grief into their lives, a counselor can tend to the uniqueness of each griever’s experiences.

-Human development occurs over a life-span.
+Human development occurs over a life span.
 Whatever stage a person finds themselves in life, change and adapting to new situations or a need to create change, may require the help of a counselor.

 Self-Care and Self Esteem

 Developing self-esteem is an active process.
 Self-esteem is composed of such factors as self-worth, self confidence, and self-acceptance.
 Entering therapy in a safe, non-judgmental environment, where a person can speak freely about their thoughts and feelings, without being self conscious, how others will respond, or feeling the need to protect those close to you, is part of self-care.
 Counseling allows a person the space, and time to explore their uniqueness and worth.

 Spiritual Formation & Direction

 There is a hidden place inside a person, filled with limitless freedom, love, peace, and compassion in Christ.
 How can they discover it?
 By setting aside time and space to be attentive to God‘s presence, and to one’s experience of that presence.
 The counselor becomes a sacred companion as he/she journeys, to discover more of themselves, as they discover more of God.